ualib/agda-algebras/glossary_structures.rst

       .. math:: \mathrm{Proj}\, σ: ∏_{0≤i< n} A_i → ∏_{0≤i<k} A_{σ\, i};  \ \ a ↦ a ∘ σ.

       That is, for :math:`a ∈ ∏_{0≤i<n} A_i` we define :math:`\mathrm{Proj}\,σ\, a = a ∘ σ`.

-    pseudoelementary class
-      A **pseudoelementary class** is a class of structures derived from an :term:`axiomatizable` class by omitting some of its sorts and relations.

-      This is the mathematical logic analog of the notion in category theory of (the codomain of) a forgetful functor.
-Axiomatizable classes are (vacuously) pseudoelementary but the converse is not always true; nevertheless pseudoelementary classes share some of the properties of axiomatizable classes such as being closed under :term:`ultraproduct`.

-    quasiidentity
-      A **quasiidentity** in the language L is an implication of the form s₁ ≈ t₁ ∧ ... ∧ sₙ ≈ tₙ ⟶  s ≈ t, where s, s₁, ..., sₙ, t, t₁, ..., tₙ are terms built up from variables using the operation symbols of L.

     quasivariety
       A **quasivariety** is a class K of algebras of the same signature satisfying any of the following equivalent conditions: